-We have not entered into any material contracts during the two years immediately preceding the date of this annual report other than in the ordinary course of business and other than those described in "Item 4.
+We have not entered into any material contracts other than in the ordinary course of business and other than those described in "Item 4.
 Information on the Company" or elsewhere in this annual report on Form 20-F.

 D. Exchange Controls